-- Various tools are available for your doctor to push the bulge back in place, repair the tear or loosened tissues and insert a mesh lining to prevent further bulging
+- Various tools are available for your gynecologist, Dr. Zelmanovich in Midtown NYC to push the bulge back in place, repair the tear or loosened tissues and insert a mesh lining to prevent further bulging

 You’ll be encouraged to walk shortly after you return to your room to prevent blood clots.
 You may have to remain in the hospital for a couple days, depending on your reaction to the anesthesia, your pain level and your ability to walk by yourself.

 Once released, you’ll have strict instructions to follow at home to ensure a proper recovery.
 Your recovery could last anywhere from three to eight weeks.
 Discharge that’s pink or red is normal; it subsides over time and becomes more yellow or brown until it stops.
 Other important steps you need to follow may include:

 - Wear sanitary pads to absorb the discharge and change them every time you use the bathroom